Nanjundi

 Nanjundi is a 2003 Indian Kannada-language drama film directed and written by S. R. Brothers and produced by Ramu.
-The film stars Shiva Rajkumar and Debina Bonnerjee along with Umashri and Lokesh in other pivotal roles.
+The film stars Shiva Rajkumar and Debina Bonnerjee in her Kannada debut along with Umashri and Lokesh in other pivotal roles.
 The film's highlight was the exclusive shot of the famous Kambala race that happens along the coastal region of Karnataka.

 The film featured original score and soundtrack composed and written by Hamsalekha which marked his 250th film work.
 A R Aravmundan won Karnataka State Film Award for Best Sound Recording award for the year 2003–04.